udaan-iitt/editions/2024_Spring/reflections-and-revelations.md

 >
 > “It was great.
 I really enjoyed all the events, and it felt like a happy reunion with all my batchmates.
 Thanks to all the volunteers who worked hard to make sure we had a great and wonderful convocation.”
 >
+> "I had a great experience.
+The best part and the major part of the reason (apart from the degree) that I went to the convocation was to meet all my friends.
+It has been really long since we have seen each other and to be honest, it is very hard to be in constant touch with each and every one of our batch.
+It was really great catching up on the moments and memories we had.
+>
+> Additionally, I got to see the new campus, which is too big now.
+It has changed a lot, it was kind of emotional as well, seeing those hostels where we had a lot of happy memories, and now we are kind of guests in those places."
+>
 > “Too hot”\
 > *`<We resonate with you, my friend.>`*